Wishbone Ash: Reunion years to present (1995–present)

 On 24 September 2019 it was announced that Wishbone Ash were signed to Steamhammer/SPV and released Coat of Arms, their first studio album in six years, on 28 February 2020.
-The album's lead single, "We Stand as One", was premiered on to the band's 50th anniversary in autumn 2019 and was released on 10 January 2020.
+The album's lead single, "We Stand as One", was premiered on to the band's 50th anniversary in autumn 2019 and had been released on 10 January 2020.
 The second single "Back in the Day" was released on 7 February 2020.
-The album cover has been created by a heraldry artist Olaf Keller in the Regal Coat of Arms design studio.
+The album cover was created by a heraldry artist Olaf Keller in the Regal Coat of Arms design studio.

 For some dates on their 2021 tour, drummer Mike Sturgis rejoined the band in place of Joe Crabtree.
-In February 2022 Mike Truscott became Wishbone Ash's official drummer.
+Then in February 2022 Mike Truscott became Wishbone Ash's official drummer.

+In August 2023 the band announced the release of a live album, Live Dates Live.

 Martin Turner ex Wishbone Ash

 Martin Turner began touring in 2004 with "Martin Turner's Wishbone Ash", performing material by the classic line ups of the band.
 Occasionally Ted Turner and Laurie Wisefield have joined his group on stage as guests.
 He published his autobiography in 2012.

 In 2013 Andy Powell took legal action to protect the Wishbone Ash registered trademark and prevent Martin Turner from using his chosen group name.
 The court ruled in favour of Andy Powell and Martin Turner's application to appeal was refused.
 Since then he has toured and recorded with his band as "Martin Turner ex Wishbone Ash".